guilherme-boschetti/MyMoney/README.md

     - RealTime Database
     - Crashlytics

+- AdMob (advertisements)

 ------------------------------

-PS: A valid google-services.json file into app folder is required to run this project.
+PS: - A valid google-services.json file into app folder is required to run this project;
+- A valid AdMob APPLICATION_ID in the AndroidManifest.xml file is required to run this project (could be a valid test AdMob APPLICATION_ID).